52North/sensor-web-tutorial/docs/13_sta_example_request.md

 }
 ~~~

-## Create Observation
+### Create Observation

 The `Observations` are created last.
 The URI of the POST request is presented below:

 > [http://localhost:8080/52n-sensorthings-webapp/Observations](http://localhost:8080/52n-sensorthings-webapp/Observations)

 The body of the request contains the _phenomenon time_ which is the time the observation was taken,
-the _result time_ which is the time the observation was published, the _result_ of the observation.
+the _result time_ which is the time the observation was published and the _result_ of the observation.
 The `Observation` is linked to the `Datastream` and `FeatureOfInterest` by there unique identifier:

 ~~~json